obi-ontology/obi-ontology.org/docs/data-properties.md.old.md

 ### OBI Object Property "Aboutness" Approach

 To address these issues, rather than establish a `has age` data property, OBI expresses that [`age`](http://purl.obolibrary.org/obo/PATO_0000011) is a quality of our entity, and then focuses on defining the semantics of it and its subclasses.
-This approach reduces the amount of language needed to describe entities, at the cost of a bit more structure. *Most importantly it enables entities to be the focus of semantic elaboration (axioms) rather than being surrounded by opaque relations.* Below, an age datum instance's value and unit are represented by way of `has literal value` and `has measurement unit label`:
+This approach reduces the amount of language needed to describe entities, at the cost of a bit more structure. *Most importantly it enables entities to be the focus of semantic elaboration (axioms) rather than being surrounded by opaque relations.* Below, an age datum instance's value and unit are represented by way of `has xsd:decimal value` and `has measurement unit label`:

 <img src="/assets/images/docs/data_lee_object_property_age_unit.png">